- What’s Dutching Betting?

 I. Open up Appropriate Bookmakers Account

-In short, you need to open multiple numbers of bookmakers’ accounts (at least 4-5) to effectively practice Dutching Betting, same as Sports Arbitrage.
+In short, you need to open multiple numbers of bookmakers’ accounts (at least 4-5) to effectively practice Dutching Betting, the same as Sports Arbitrage.

 And as briefly said Dutching Betting can be viewed as Sharp Punter’s activities by Soft Bookies targeting recreational punters, you have a risk of being gubbed (meaning they may restrict your account).